Step Inspector

 Once you have selected a behavior, attributes and object references for this behavior are displayed.

 Fields can be filled by selecting the field and typing valid values.
 When you exit a field, your input is automatically parsed to a valid value.
 For instance, alphabetic characters are discarded if a number is required.
-For referencing a Game Object, you can either click on the Game Object Selector next to the field or drag'n'drop a Game Object from the scene hierarchy.

 'Fix it' button